88th Legislative Update

 On March 22nd, TCTELA members visited the Texas Capitol and contacted state legislators for our Education Advocacy Day.
 Members discussed the impact of school vouchers and restriction curriculum policies.
 Members shared personal stories, stories from their districts and communities, and current research exploring the impact of school vouchers on public schools and the use of scripted curriculum and book censorship.
 Please read our NCTE Liason’s Texas Voices article, “Advocacy Never Ends: Amplifying Teacher and Student Voices beyond the 88th Legislative Session,” for a full update on educational policies passed this legislative period.

-HB900, or “The Reader Act,” seeks to keep sexually explicit material from school libraries.
-This bill requires book vendors to assign ratings based on depictions or references to sex.
-While the bill was enacted on September 1st, booksellers have created a coalition to fight this bill.
+HB 900, also known as the READER (Restricting Explicit and Adult Designated Educational Resources) Act by Rep. Jared Patterson, was passed by the 88th Texas Legislature and signed into law by Governor Abbot on June 13, 2023.
+Its effective date was September 1, 2023.
+Since being signed into law, booksellers created a coalition to fight this bill.
 On September 18, 2023, Judge Alan D. Albright of the US District Court for the Western District of Texas, Austin Division, issued a written order granting a Preliminary Injunction barring the implementation of HB900, stating that this law violates the Free Speech Clause of the First Amendment.”

 Key Points: